xian/great-expectations/README.md

 ===========

 1. Download [great-expectations](http://mvnrepository.com/artifact/com.github.xian/great-expectations).
 If you're not using Maven or something like it for dependency management, don't forget to grab asm and asm-commons too, and put them all in your test classpath.
 (And think about using Maven.)
-1. Create a class named Expect in your project, containing the contents of [this file](https://github.com/xian/great-expectations/raw/master/sample/src/test/java/com/example/Expect.java) (fix the package name to match where you place it).
-1. Now write your first expectation in a test:
+1. Write your first expectation in a test:

     expect(true).toBeFalse();